-As parents of babies with food allergies, our jobs are even more important.
+As parents of babies with food allergies, our jobs are even more critical.
 As Emory’s allergies have yet to be officially diagnosed, we take it upon ourselves to make note of any reactions to foods she consumes.
 Thus far, the previously mentioned vegetables have appeared safe for babies with food allergies.

-BABIES WITH FOOD ALLERGIES
+DIY BABY FOOD RECIPES for BABIES WITH FOOD ALLERGIES

 WHAT YOU WILL NEED | SUPPLY LIST